 The human body needs sufficient sleep to regenerate and prepare for the day ahead.
 While children from the age of six rest for an average of nine hours a night, adults often get enough sleep for around seven hours.
 However, stressful events, worries, stress and physical and external aspects can lead to the well-deserved slumber being disturbed or, in the worst case, even failing to materialize.

-One of the main reasons for sleep problems is undoubtedly stress: Separation from your partner, illness in the family or pressure at work prevent you from "winding down" in the evening.
+One of the main reasons for sleep problems is undoubtedly stress represents: Separation from your partner, illness in the family or pressure at work prevent you from "winding down" in the evening.
 The stress hormone cortisol keeps the mind active, delays falling asleep and reduces the quality of sleep.
-But spiralling thoughts caused by other emotional stresses can also cause inner restlessness and sleep problems.
+But thought spirals caused by other emotional stresses can also cause inner restlessness and cause sleep problems.

 Typical physical causes of sleep disturbances include, for example, the urge to urinate at night, hot flushes, restless legs (restless legs syndrome), teeth grinding, snoring or excessive alcohol and drug consumption.
-Hormonal changes can also be responsible for restless nights: For women, sleep problems are commonplace during the menopause - as the menopause is often accompanied by hot flushes and night sweats.
-An overactive or underactive thyroid gland can also contribute to sleep problems, as the metabolism and heart rhythm are affected.
+Hormonal changes can also be responsible for restless nights: In women Sleep problems during the menopause menopause - because the menopause is often accompanied by hot flushes and night sweats.
+An overactive or underactive thyroid gland can sleep problems as the metabolism and heart rhythm are affected.

 Last but not least, the causes of sleep disorders are often based on external factors or changes in everyday life.
 Particularly worth mentioning here are

-• Sleep problems after exercise due to the release of stimulating hormones such as adrenaline
+- Sleep problems after sport due to the release of stimulating hormones such as adrenaline

 Sleep problems: symptoms can put a strain on your everyday life

-Do you always struggle with sleep problems during the full moon?
-Or do the sleep problems caused by worries prevent you from sleeping through the night?
+You always fight at full moon with sleep problems?
+Or the sleep problems caused by worries sleep problems prevent you from sleeping through the night?
 Whatever the cause of your constant wakefulness, irregular sleep rhythm or long sleep time - if you have problems sleeping at least three nights a week for more than a month, experts speak of a sleep disorder.
 The latter can affect your entire daily life and your physical health: You feel exhausted during the day and your ability to concentrate and perform decreases.

 As your body uses the night's rest to repair damaged cells, regulate your metabolism and strengthen your immune system, a lack of sleep can lead to an increase in infections and general weakness.
 Other physical complaints such as severe headaches or hormonal imbalances are also possible symptoms of a sleep disorder.